thinkdata-works/api-docs/source/includes/basics.md

 >https://api.namara.io/v0/:endpoint

-In the column on the right is a generic endpoint, and the foundation of almost every call to our API.
+In the code column on the right is a generic endpoint, and the foundation of almost every call to our API.
 The chart below displays standard response codes:

 Response | Description
 -------- | -----------